mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 ```
 strcat(json,pchar);
 ```
 So, your C++ task is to add a JSON label, "lightReading" for this light level value.

 Note that the Node-RED port needs to be specified in the firmware.
-On my my machine, my Node-RED port is 1880.
-Check your Node-RED browser URL to make sure the port is correct.
+On my machine, my Node-RED port is 1880.
+Check your Node-RED browser's URL to make sure the port is correct.

 ### Part 3.